The Masters merchandise: Patrons' experience at Augusta National and how gnomes became a must-have item

 Gnomes not the only novelty item

-Even if the opportunity to buy a Masters gnome fails to materialise once you negotiate the wait to enter the shop, a treasure trove of golfing goods awaits that requires discipline to avoid getting carried away.
+Even if the opportunity to buy a Masters gnome fails to materialise, a treasure trove of golfing goods awaits that requires discipline to avoid getting carried away.

 Think of any type of household good, piece of golfing equipment or item of clothing and there's a very good chance that there's a Masters-branded version in there for you to be able to purchase.